HHS/syndication/syndication_admin/docs/mediaitems.md

 + Optionally, enter a Height.

++ Select Subscriber from drop-down menu.

++ Click the Create button.
+The Show Video screen will appear with a confirmation message.
+Note: only the fields completed will appear.

+![Show Video screen with created confirmation message.png](https://bitbucket.org/repo/X7nKza/images/2201129702-Show%20Video%20screen%20with%20created%20confirmation%20message.png)

 + Optionally, click the Add Alternate Image link.
 For detailed instructions go to Create an Alternate Image.

 + Optionally, select a Campaign, if available.

 + Optionally, select or add an Extended Attribute, if available.
 For detailed instructions go to Create an Extended Attribute.

-+ Click the Create button.
-The Show Video screen will appear with a confirmation message.
-Note: only the fields completed will appear.

-![Show Video screen with created confirmation message.png](https://bitbucket.org/repo/X7nKza/images/2201129702-Show%20Video%20screen%20with%20created%20confirmation%20message.png)

-+ Click the List button.
++ + Click the List button.
 The Video List screen will appear.

 ![Video List screen with data.png](https://bitbucket.org/repo/X7nKza/images/779318565-Video%20List%20screen%20with%20data.png)